anastasiababash/anastasiababash.github.io/teaching.md

     <td>
 		<p><i>A Fair Society ("Справедливое общество")</i> <a href="https://www.inliberty.ru/schools-justice/">link (Russian)</a></p>
 	<p><ul>
-		<li>explained theories of justice to the group of students from different fields of knowledge through contemporary problematic cases, e.g., what contemporary political movements such as <i>MeToo</i> tell us about justice, etc.
+		<li>explained theories of justice to the group of students from different fields of knowledge through contemporary problematic cases, e.g., what contemporary political movements such as <i>MeToo</i> tell us about justice, etc.</li>
 		<li>taught and supervised using  Zoom: engaged in different <b>active-learning methods</b> and types of work (discussions, case studies, debates, games, etc.)</li>
 	</ul>
 </p>